Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Nothing ever gets properly dry outside in the winter but this should save a fair amount of drying time.

-There’s no point heating the house if all that warmth is disappearing through the roof.
+There’s no point heating the house if all that warmth is disappearing through the roof and walls.

-There are lots of grants available to help improve home energy efficiency.
+There are lots of grants available to help improve home energy efficiency at low or no cost to you.

 This simple change could also save around £55 each year and while the bulbs may be more expensive, they will last a lot longer.